 In 2011 Derwent introduced a further new product in the Inktense group - Inktense Blocks.
 These are hard, pastel like sticks with a flat overall shape designed to be used as either a drawing tool (like pastel) or as a source for wet pigment (like a paint box pan colour).
 There are 24 colours available in sets of either 12 or 24.
 Pigment and handling are said to be the same as the Inktense pencils.

-Introduced early in 2012, these are triangular shaped soft wax crayons containing a soluble medium and strong pigment content.
+Although not Derwent pencils this line was introduced early in 2012.
+They are triangular shaped soft wax crayons containing a soluble medium and strong pigment content.

-I have not tested these and from the demonstration video shown on the Derwent web site, they appear to be more a craft than a fine art product.
+I have seen these used for the background in colored pencil drawings, and they would certainly speed up the process.
+As the colours can be easily blended with water I felt a small set was sufficient.
+They appear to be more a craft than a fine art product.
 There are some interesting accessories (this seems to be the current trend - to introduce a product and sell a number of associated tools and pieces of equipment).

 This small range of 24 natural colours are all totally light stable.
-The wax based pencils have a soft, creamy texture and are ideal for working over the top of harder derwent pencils, such as the Artist range.
+These wax based Derwent pencils have a soft, creamy texture and are ideal for working over the top of harder pencils, such as the Artist range.
+They come in tins of 12 or 24.

-A long standing range in the Derwent collection with some good colours for portraits and animal studies.
+A long standing range in the company's collection, with some good colours for portraits and animal studies.
 I find them ideal for animal whiskers over the top of a drawing done in other coloured pencils.

 These are a water soluble coloured graphite pencil,